alexbarrachina/M_transformer_interaction/README.md

 ### 1. Inference Continuators

-Automatic inferences, from 9 MIDI files as context, guided with buttons extracted from the same MIDI file By default, the context len is fixed to 120 notes.
+Automatic inferences, from 9 MIDI files as context, guided with buttons extracted from the original MIDI files By default, the context len is fixed to 120 notes.
 Once reached 120 notes, the first ones are discarded.

 from all 9 tests
 ```bash
 python inference_continuator_all.py
 ```
-1 test
+1 test only
 ```bash
 python inference_continuator.py
 ```